Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-5-more-objects.md

 ---
-description: Part 5 of the getting started series.
+description: Part 5 of the SadConsole getting started series.
 This article explores creating more objects to put on the game map.
-The objects have code that reacts to the player touching them. ms.date: 09/04/2023
+The objects have code that reacts to the player touching them. ms.date: 10/31/2023
 ---

 # Get Started 5 - More objects